DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/flutter/setup.md

 - If you are using RUM, set up a **Client Token** and **Application ID**.
 - If you are only using Logs, initialize the library with a client token.

-## Instrument your Application

-### Initialize the library
+### Step 3 - Initialize the library

-You can initialize RUM using one of two methods in your `main.dart` file.
+You can initialize the library using one of two methods in your `main.dart` file.

 1. Use `DatadogSdk.runApp` which automatically sets up [Error Tracking][5].